NiloufarShoeibi/NiloufarShoeibi/README.md

 others.

 ## 💬  About Me
-- 📚 I am on the 2nd year of Ph.D. in Intelligent Systems at the University of Salamanca.
+- 🎓 I am on the 3rd year of Ph.D. in Intelligent Systems at the University of Salamanca.
 - ✨ My thesis is about utilizing different AI methods to understand the semantics of the users' behavior on social media platforms.
-- 💼 Working as researcher & developer in the area of AI and Data Science especially "Social Media Analytics and Behavior Analysis at BISITE research group.
+- ⚡ I am a researcher & developer in the area of AI and Data Science especially "Social Media Analytics and Behavior Analysis at BISITE research group.
+- 💼 Working as a senior machine learning engineer at EY.
 - 🌱 I am currently expanding my knowledge and implementing new tools by exploring the analysis of user behaviors in different social media platforms.

 ## 🛠 My tech stack